Berry-Almond Sandwich Cookies

 - 2-3/4 cups all-purpose flour

 - Edible glitter or confectioners' sugar

-- In a large bowl, cream butter and sugar until light and fluffy.
+- Preheat oven to 325°.
+In a large bowl, cream butter and sugar until light and fluffy.
 Beat in vanilla.
-Combine the flour and salt; gradually add to creamed mixture and mix well.
+Combine flour and salt; gradually add to creamed mixture and mix well.
 Stir in almonds.

 - On a heavily floured surface, roll out dough to 1/8-in. thickness.
 With floured 2-1/2-in. cookie cutters, cut into desired shapes.

 - Place 1 in. apart on ungreased baking sheets.
-Bake at 325° for 10-12 minutes or until edges begin to brown.
+Bake 10-12 minutes or until edges begin to brown.
 Remove to wire racks to cool.

 I made this last year for my family and my friends while screening through all my seasonal TOH magazines I got, and I just randomly wrote down all the cookies from the mags, letting family and friends pick any cookie they liked.
 I was given eight different kinds to make, and this one was the best out of all!
 I used lingonberry preserves in place of raspberry jam, and the tartness of the preserves really balanced out the sweetness of the almond flavoring in the cookies.
 It was a bear to make at first because of the floury mess it left, but it was SO worth it!
 I recommend anybody who finds this recipe should try and make it, even those who aren't big on sandwich cookies.